-Every year a group of Catholic young adults age 18-25 volunteer to serve as missionaries at SPEC in order to offer up a year of formation, evangelisation, and a life of holiness.
-These young adults form our volunteer missionary team, committed to living an authentically Catholic Christian communal life based at SPEC’s home in north London.
+Every year a group of Catholic young adults age 18-25 volunteer to serve as missionaries at SPEC in order to enter into a year of formation: intellectual, spiritual, communal, and pastoral.
+These young adults form our missionary family, committed to living an authentically Catholic Christian communal life based at SPEC’s home in north London.

 Discerning the Call

-Applicants interested in pursuing a job in youth ministry, social work, or in the Catholic Church may find that living and working at SPEC in London provides great experience for future charity work.
+Applicants interested in pursuing a job in youth ministry, social work, or in the Catholic Church may find that living and working at SPEC in London provides great experience for future Christian ministry and charity work.

 Living the Mission